 10. EATING OUT

-Sometimes being a clean eater can have its challenges that’s for sure, and eating out with friends and family may be another one of them; especially if they don’t share your healthy eating habits.
-But fortunately, these days it is so much easier as most menu’s will have healthy options, OR they are more willing to knock something up especially to suit your needs – just ask.
+Sometimes being a clean eater can have its challenges, that’s for sure!
+And, eating out with friends and family may be another one of them.
+This is specially true if they don’t share your healthy eating habits.

-The basic rule is to stay away from the deep-fried dishes, and instead of ships or fries, order a jacket potato, new potatoes, a side salad, or some vegetables with olive oil and you can’t go far wrong.
-Anyway, if that sounds too boring you still have your 90/10 rule for such occasions to go ahead and have that slice of chocolate cake for desert.
-Hallelujah!
+The basic rule is to stay away from the deep-fried dishes.
+Instead of chips or fries, order a jacket potato, new potatoes, a side salad or some vegetables and you can’t go far wrong.
+If that sounds too boring, you still have your 90/10 rule for such occasions to go ahead and have that slice of chocolate cake for desert.

-I hope this post has offered you some valuable insights into clean eating.
-I would just love to know how you get on, so leave any comments in the section below and I will always reply ASAP.
-Please remember that if you decide to go completely plant based or vegan then you will more than likely need these 3 extra nutrients in order to stay as healthy as possible.
+Please remember that if you decide to go completely plant based or vegan, then you will more than likely need these 3 extra nutrients in order to stay as healthy as possible.